AWegnerGitHub/awegnergithub.github.io-content/2023_06_13_stackexchange_strike_update2.md

 > Our intention was never to stop posting the data dump...

-This [directly contridicts that statement provided by the Stack Exchange Chief Technology Officer][5] last week.
+This [directly contradicts that statement provided by the Stack Exchange Chief Technology Officer][5] last week.

 > Stack Overflow senior leadership is working on a strategy to protect Stack Overflow data from being misused by companies building LLMs.
 While working on this strategy, we decided to stop the dump until we could put guardrails in place.